 Mobile devices generated 55.56% of global website traffic in 2020.

-80% of consumers now shop primarily on their mobile device.
+80% of consumers now shop primarily on their mobile devices.

 Over 56% of all social media is viewed through mobile devices.

-Over 75% of people bring their phones to the bathroom with them (there is probable someone reading this now while sitting on the jacks)
+Over 75% of people bring their phones to the bathroom with them (there is probably someone reading this now while sitting on the jacks)